CumulusNetworks/docs/content/version/cumulus-linux-37/Layer-3/Border-Gateway-Protocol-BGP.md

 cumulus@switch:~$ net add bgp neighbor 2001:db8:0002::0a00:0002 remote-as external
 ```

 For an iBGP session, the `remote-as` is the same as the local AS:

 ```
-cumulus@switch:~$ net add bgp neighbor 10.0.0.2 remote-as internal cumulus@switch:~$ net add bgp neighbor 2001:db8:0002::0a00:0002 remote-as external
+cumulus@switch:~$ net add bgp neighbor 10.0.0.2 remote-as internal cumulus@switch:~$ net add bgp neighbor 2001:db8:0002::0a00:0002 remote-as internal
 ```

 Specifying the IP address of the peer allows BGP to set up a TCP socket with this peer.
 You must specify the `activate` command for the IPv6 address family that is being announced by the BGP session to distribute any prefixes to it.
 The IPv4 address family is enabled by default and the `activate` command is not required for IPv4 route exchange.

 ```
 cumulus@switch:~$ net add bgp ipv4 unicast neighbor 10.0.0.2